 This course provides an introduction to real estate with a focus on investment and financing issues.
 Project evaluation, financing strategies, investment decision making and capital markets are covered.
 No prior knowledge of the industry is required, but students are expected to rapidly acquire a working knowledge of real estate markets.
 Classes are conducted in a standard lecture format with discussion required.
 The course contains cases that help students evaluate the impact of more complex financing and capital markets tools used in real estate.
-There are case studies and two mid-terms, (depending on instructor).
-Cross-listed with FNCE 721.
+Lecture with discussion required.

 The goal of this class is to help students become informed consumers of real estate advice.
 The class material breaks down into four major sections: 1) The financial risk and return of property level real estate investments.
 Be able to interpret, understand and evaluate a real estate property investment pro forma.
 2) The legal landscape for investing in real estate and using legal structures to manage risk.
 3) The economics of commercial real estate markets.
 Understanding the forces that will determine the value and income-producing potential of a real estate investment.
 4) Important real estate issues of the day.